mukhortov/file-upload/README.md

 This will start a simple dev server with hot reload using vite and express for some mock API requests.

 ## API

-You find the express API under `src/server`.
-A file upload API is provided.
-You can use it and/or modify it to your needs.

 ### List of files